 Child Support Attorneys in Somerset County

 Whether you are seeking child support or are being required to pay it, DeTommaso Law Group can help.
 Our Somerset County child support lawyers have extensive experience helping families ensure the well-being of their children during and after a divorce.

-If you are looking for a team of knowledgeable child support attorneys in Morris, Hunterdon, Union Counties, and all of New Jersey.
-Send us an email or call (908) 274-3028 today.
+Are you looking for a team of knowledgeable child support attorneys?
+We serve Morris, Hunterdon, Union Counties, and all of New Jersey.
+Send us an email or call (908) 274-3028 today to get in touch!